top of page

 We shiver.

-That's why the conventional medical advice for cold sensitivity due to hypothyroidism is to "keep your home warm," and "avoid unnecessary exposure to cold weather (Wentz, 2015).
+For most modern adults, and especially those with an underactive thyroid (i.e., hypothyroidism), brown fat thermogenesis is never available, so cold exposure results in the body signaling an emergency and initiating shivering.
+That's why the conventional medical advice for cold sensitivity due to hypothyroidism is to "keep your home warm," and "avoid unnecessary exposure to cold weather" (Wentz 2015).
 Although this is a prescription for avoiding discomfort, it may be exactly the wrong thing to do to cure Hashimoto's.

 Existing studies of the relationship between thyroid activity and brown fat have already established the role of thyroid hormones in activating brown fat thermogenesis.
 For example, the Annals of Medicine (Contreras 2014) reports that brown fat "displays a high expression of thyroid hormone receptors.
 In fact, thyroid hormones work synergistic with norepinephrine and are required to generate a full thermogenic response."
 A subsequent study (Broeders et al. 2016) showed "that higher levels of thyroid hormone are associated with a higher level of cold-activated BAT."

 However, my view is that there is no need to develop a drug to do what the human body is already perfectly capable of doing for itself.
-For example, Dr. Courtney Hunt recounts the story of her own recovery from Hashimoto's using ice baths anda ketogenic diet.

 Until very recently, no one was studying the feedback effects that additional brown fat might have on the thyroid.
-Hypothetically, the thyroid doesn't just signal brown fat -- brown fat could also be signalling back to the thyroid.
+Hypothetically, the thyroid doesn't just signal brown fat -- brown fat could also be signaling back to the thyroid.
 That is, because the thyroid stimulates under active brown fat activity, couldn't brown fat also stimulate an under active thyroid?

 Lapa et al. (2015) reported findings related to that question in the Annals of Medicine.
 Evaluating thyroid cancer patients after total thyroidectomy, their study determined that patients with active brown fat tissue had significantly higher levels of thyroid-stimulating hormone in their bloodstreams than a control group without active brown fat.
 In other words, even after total removal of the thyroid gland, those patients with active brown fat were still producing hormonal signals intended to stimulate thyroid activity.